Ulrik Imtiaz Rolfsen: Early life

 Rolfsen was born and raised in Hasle, Oslo.
 His father is a Pakistani immigrant and his mother, acclaimed artist, Kari Rolfsen.
-From the age of 11 Rolfsen engaged in fighting every day racism as a youth associate of Norwegian Centre Against Racism.
+From the age of 11 Rolfsen engaged in fighting everyday racism as a youth associate of Norwegian Centre Against Racism.

 Career

 In 1992 Rolfsen majored in drama at Hartvig Nissen High School in Oslo.
 Instead of attending college, he moved to New York City 1992-1993 to work as a photographer's assistant as well as serving as an intern editing documentary films.
 Back in Oslo he started a career as a still photographer and directed advertisement films for many years, as well as music-videos.

 Rolfsens most notable success has been as a feature film director.
 In 2005 Rolfsen wrote and directed his first feature movie, IZZAT, produced by Filmkameratene.
 It is a coming of age action drama telling the story of Pakistani gangsters in Oslo.
 The movie received 4 nominations (including Best Cinematic Movie) at the Norwegian film awards AMANDA in 2006.